apache/couchdb-documentation/src/install/unix.rst

 systems have gotchas that you need to be aware of.
 In addition, dependencies frequently change as distributions update their archives.

-**Hint**: It worth considering to use LXC-, Docker-conteiners, AMI images or similar solution to configure CouchDB once and use this configuration on all nodes in a cluster.
+**Hint**: It is worth considering using packaging tools such as LXC, Docker containers, AMI images, or similar solutions to configure CouchDB once, and to use this configuration consistently across all nodes in a cluster.

 .. _install/unix/dependencies: